monostable/monostable.github.io/footwork/fosdem2017/presentation.md

 ???

+- But as far as I could tell so far with sketch and sketch, it won't construct loops for you yet
-- So I started researching into how can I get my program to make arbitrary constructs like this
+- and I started researching into how can I get my program to make arbitrary constructs like this
 - And I found out about code synthesis

 ---